BUPT-OS/website/content/docs/team/team.md

 - [XiangKai Qiu](https://github.com/shtiy2023).

 Other contributors (mostly retired from RROS now):
 - [Bowen Zhang](https://github.com/Pettttter1).
-He contributes to timer&&clock/memory/sched subsystems, and the improvement in dynamic memory allcations of RROS.
-As the inital members of this project, he has already graduted from our group as a master.
+He contributed to timer&&clock/memory/sched subsystems, and the improvement in dynamic memory allcations of RROS.
+As one of the inital members of this project, he has already graduted from our group as a master.
 Good luck on his further work!
 - [Guiying Li](https://github.com/GuiyinLi).
-He drives camera via opencv in RROS and trying to backport libcamera to RROS.
-He also explores to call Rust structers in C to write realtime drivers.
+He supported the camera via opencv in RROS and tried to backport the libcamera librry to RROS.
+He also explored to call Rust structers in C to write realtime drivers.
 He was our intern before.
 Hopes he get luck on his PHD journey!